Nimisha77/Chatbot/README.md

 # Chatbot
-A chatbot to automate order system in restaurants
+A chatbot to automate order systems in restaurants by using DialogueFlow.
+Please check the file how to run for more details